open5e/open5e/source/gameplay-mechanics/between-adventures.rst

 seek out a specific individual, tome, or location).
-The GM might also require you to make one or more ability checks, such as an Intelligence (Investigation) check to find clues pointing toward the information you seek, or a Charisma (Persuasion) check to secure someone’s aid.
+The GM might also require you to make one or more ability checks, such as an Intelligence (Investigation) check to find clues pointing toward the information you seek, or a Charisma (Persuasion) check to secure someone's aid.
 Once those conditions are met, you learn the information if it is available.

 For each day of research, you must spend 1 gp to cover your expenses.